Backstage, Port and Cortex: Three Paths to the IDP

 | Lock-in | Low | High | High |

-Decision by Size
+Decision by Team Size

-- Port is the sweet spot: productive quickly, no dedicated platform team needed.
+Mid-market (30-150 engineers): Port is the sweet spot: productive quickly, no dedicated platform team needed.
+Cortex if focus is raising measurable technical level.

 The Common Error: Portal Fetish

-Many teams install Backstage and are then surprised developers don’t use it.
+Many teams install Backstage and are surprised developers don’t use it.
 Typical cause: the portal has only a static catalog — no real self-service, no executable workflows, no actions.

 Crawl, Walk, Run